Parrott rifle: Parrott rifle

-On June 23-24, 1862, President Abraham Lincoln made an unannounced visit to West Point, where he consulted with retired Gen. Winfield Scott regarding the handling of the Civil War and the staffing of the War Department.
-Following this meeting, President Lincoln visited the West Point Foundry at which the 100- and 200-pound Parrott cannons were successfully demonstrated in live firing.
+On June 23–24, 1862, President Abraham Lincoln made an unannounced visit to West Point, where he consulted with retired Gen. Winfield Scott regarding the handling of the Civil War and the staffing of the War Department.
+Following this meeting, President Lincoln visited the West Point Foundry at which the 100- and 200-pounder Parrott cannons were successfully demonstrated in live firing.